seanstrom/Essays/importance-of-values.md

 ageBy1       = ageBy 1
 addTitleInd  = addTitle 'Ind.'

-# Step 3: Composing them together
+# Composing them together

 formatPerson  = (p) -> ageBy1 (addTitleInd jake)
 formattedJake = formatPerson jake
 ```

-In the first step we defined our own value, `person`, and we created an example `person` named `jake`.
+First we begin by defining our own value, `person`, and we create an example `person` named `jake`.
 We continue by defining the functions `ageBy` and `addTitle`, which are functions that return functions.
 We then partially apply these functions in order to create the functions `ageBy1` and `addTitleInd`.
 These will be the functions that will directly compose with the `person` value.